ComposableFi/composable/rfcs/0015-one-signature-multihop-transfer-solution-ibc-xcm.md

 Pallet handles `memo` callback from `pallet-ibc`.
 It parses memo.
 If `memo` contains substrate description of multilocation, and account, it forms `pallet-xtokens` and sends token to `Polkadot`.

 In case of fees are ok, but route is wrong, we fail IBC ACK packet.
 So this pallet is middleware which handles memo.

 ## Notes

-Also account encoding never discussed, but assumption that they will take some time to be handled well.
+Also account encoding never discussed, but assumption that they will take some time to be handled well. `pallet-network-registry` may requires to store Cosmos network prefix for accounts.

 Assumption that Centauri `pallet-ibc` will not need (substantial) modification to use `memo` handler to route transfers.